 - Open Serial Terminal

 - Serial Terminal will ask for the COM port and baud rate.
 Enter the COM port you found in part 2 and a baud rate of 19200.

 - Type A$$U and press enter.

 Occasionally the device unit ID may be different than A. If A$$U does not unlock, try B$$U or C$$U, etc all the way to Z$$U. To change the unit ID back to A, you can type *@=A and press enter to give all connected devices a unit ID of A.

 - The RS-232 Serial Communications is not responding.

-Check that your meter is powered and connected properly.
-Be sure that the port on the computer to which the meter is connected is active.
+Check that your unit is powered and connected properly.
+Be sure that the port on the computer to which the unit is connected is active.
 Confirm that the port settings are correct per the RS-232 instructions in this manual.
 When connecting multiple devices to a single COM port, please ensure that all devices have a unique unit ID.

 - The BB9 multi-drop box isn't showing up under COM ports in my device manager.